yashUcr773/currency-converter/README_FIXED.md

-# RateVault
+# Trip Tools

-**Currency and Timezone Conversion — in One Vault**
+**Every Tool You Need for Every Trip**

 > 📋 **Note**: This README consolidates all project documentation.
 All individual `.md` files have been merged into this comprehensive guide.

-A powerful, offline-first Progressive Web App (PWA) that provides professional currency conversion, timezone management, built-in calculator, and comprehensive internationalization support.
-Designed for travelers, professionals, and anyone who needs reliable conversion tools.
+A powerful, offline-first Progressive Web App (PWA) that provides professional currency conversion, timezone management, unit conversion, travel calculators, itinerary planning, and comprehensive internationalization support.
+Designed for travelers, professionals, and anyone who needs reliable conversion tools for their trips.

 ## ✨ Features